Passengers on Amtrak’s Empire Service

-Much closer to home, passengers on Amtrak’s Empire Service along the majestic Hudson River can see seven historic lighthouses from the train, most of which were built to guide mariners on their round–trip journey from New York City to the Erie Canal, the 363–mile waterway across New York State that connected the Atlantic Ocean to the Great Lakes.
-The Erie Canal was completed in 1825, and the first lighthouse operated the following year.
+Passengers on Amtrak’s Empire Service, along the majestic Hudson River, can see the Hudson River’s historic lighthouses from the train.
+Most of these navigational markers were built to guide mariners on their round–trip journey from New York City to the Erie Canal, the 363–mile waterway that connected the Atlantic Ocean to the Great Lakes.
+The Erie Canal was completed in 1825, and the first lighthouse began operating the following year.

 Location: Fort Washington Park, 178th Street, New York, NY